doesnotsitproperly/prime-tweaks/changes/easily_collectable_gravel_&_craftable_flint.md

-Gravel now always drops itself and never drops Flint.
-Adds a recipe to craft Gravel into Flint.
+Gravel now always drops itself and never drops Flint; adds a recipe to craft Gravel into Flint.
 The recipe is added to the player's recipe book once they collect a piece of Gravel.

 Original file(s):